 You are to answer in 20 seconds.
 I took way longer and still missed it.
 I will publish the answer tomorrow.

-The past nearly five years of writing this blog has raised my level of awareness into the stratosphere as far as weight control and healthy eating are concerned.
+The past nearly eight years of writing this blog has raised my level of awareness into the stratosphere as far as weight control and healthy eating are concerned.
 But I always go back to the first principles of portion control and serving size.
 Tufts offers some super suggestions that will bolster your weight loss efforts going forward.

 Below are a few tips to ensure that you’re eating the right portion amounts: